TheMapleseed/TheNonDependencyAlliance/README.md

 ## Conclusion

-The implementation's strict adherence to Go's standard library provides enterprise-grade security, performance, and maintainability while eliminating supply chain risks associated with external dependencies.
+The Alliance's implementation of the strict adherence to Go's standard library provides enterprise-grade security, performance, and maintainability while reducing supply chain risks associated with external dependencies.
 This architectural decision supports robust production deployment scenarios while maintaining cryptographic integrity and operational efficiency.

+# Let's build the Standard Library, not the Third Party's Library.